Vestibular Disorders and Balance

 the eyes,

-Eyes: that record the position of the body in space and the direction of motion.
+Eyes: record the position of the body in space and the direction of motion.

 Cutaneous pressure receptors: are located in the legs and inform the brain what part of the body is down and touching the ground.